Paramotor muffler repair

 replacement packing but it is no better than cheap pipe-wrap.

 - Silicone cement – ordinary household silicone can be used to seal the end pieces of the muffler.
 If this is not done, burned oil tends to get everywhere and make a mess.
-However, the step is optional.
+The silicone also helps prevent things from vibrating.

 Repair if a new SS tube is available